 Traditionally heat is used inside the Cup to create a vacuum which draws the skin up.
-The effect of the Cupping physically ‘lifts’ the skin and tight muscle fibres to create more space for stagnant blood, lymph fluids and lactic acid to drain from of the muscle tissues.
+Cupping physically ‘lifts’ the skin and tight muscle fibres beneath to help release the connective tissue, promoting the flow of blood and lymph fluids in the area.

 The tissues are then flooded with fresh oxygenated, nutrient rich blood which contains all the ingredients to help the soft tissue heal from chronic injuries.
 Cupping is commonly used for chronic aches and pains characterised by stiffness and immobility.